abheek-pathirana/MathNet/README.md

 MathNet benchmarks on terminal

-Considering the model size and it scoring 21.18% in the (SimpleMath dataset which was used as a bench mark by us) it can be said the model achieves moderate level of generalisation.
+Considering the model size and it scoring 21.18% in the (SimpleMath dataset by Procreations which was used as a bench mark by us) it can be said the model achieves moderate level of generalisation.

 ## Accuracy Compared with DistilGPT2